NauvalPerdana/MPI-Python-Numeric/README.md

     ```bash
     ssh-keygen -t rsa
     ```
-3. Copy the public key to each slave.
-Use the following command in the `.ssh` directory:
+3. Copy the public key to each slave using the following command in the `.ssh` directory:
     ```bash
     cd .ssh
     cat id_rsa.pub | ssh mpiuser@slave1 "mkdir .ssh; cat >> .ssh/authorized_keys"